Arroz Imperial Recipe

 6) Cover and simmer about 30 to 40 minutes, or until chicken is cooked.

 7) Remove cooked chicken, set aside again and allow it to cool.

 9) Take half of the sofrito and add the rice and chicken stock.
 Cook, UNCOVERED, on medium high heat until most of the liquid is absorbed – about 15 to 20 minutes.

 10) Reduce heat to low, COVER, and continue cooking, stirring occasionally, until rice is tender – about 10 minutes.

 11) While the rice is cooking, cut up (okay, fine.
 Use your hands. =D) the cooked and cooled chicken into small bite-size pieces.

 12) Add the rest of the sofrito mixture and the peas to the chicken pieces.

 14) In a casserole dish, layer the following in this order: about a half inch of rice, then the chicken mixture, (flattening with a spoon as you go), another layer of rice, a light layer of mayonnaise, sprinkle grated cheese, chicken, rice, mayonnaise, cheese.

 15) Bake for about 10 to 15 minutes or until cheese is melted and chicken/rice is hot.

-This makes a lot, so there’s sure to be “un poco para todos.”
+This makes a lot of Arroz Imperial to go around, so there’s sure to be “un poco para todos.”